-- The image is the protagonist, making Pinterest a purely visual placement very suitable for discovering new products and services.
+The image is the main character, making Pinterest a purely visual placement very suitable for discovering new products and services.

 Surely we have convinced you that Pinterest Ads could boost the results of your eCommerce.
 Let's see, step by step, how to create a campaign.